shalvah/laravel-jsend/README.md

 }
 ```

-(Optional) Use the `JsendExceptionFormatter` trait in `App\Exceptions\Handler` to send JSend-compliant responses for generic and validation errors if a request expects JSON:
+You can also add the `JsendExceptionFormatter` trait in `App\Exceptions\Handler` to format JSON responses for unhandled exceptions and Laravel validation errors as JSend:
 ```php
 class Handler extends ExceptionHandler
 {